mplinuxgeek/SV08-Armbian-Image/README.md

   - Enable ADXL configuration.
     - Note: Requires MCU firmware update, so the Katapult bootloader installation is needed.
     - An updated `Klipper.bin` will be installed, but `printer.cfg` will have ADXL support commented out by default.
 Users can uncomment if their MCU firmware is updated.

-NOTE:
-This will work sith stock mainboard and toolhead MCU firmware however the current version of Klipper (as of November 7 2024) will throw an error relating to the ADXL config sections so if you haven't updated the MCU firmware then you will need to comment out the [adxl345] and [resonance_tester] sections in printer.cfg and restart Klipper.